Transitions

 WHEN TO USE MFR

 For pain management – shorter practice + frequently: when we roll on the balls the gentle pressure releases hormones (oxytocin & serotonin) which help reduce pain sensitivity.
 It also stimulates receptors under the skin called nociceptors whose job is to detect pain.
-When they are stimulated in this controlled environment it desensitises them and increases our pain tolerance.
-MFR can also treat the potential source of the pain by releasing trigger points which are muscle knots and help repair injured tissues which might.
+When they are stimulated in this controlled environment it desensitises them, increases our pain tolerance and resets pain signals that can get caught in a chronic pain loop.
+MFR can also treat the potential source of the pain by releasing trigger points which are muscle knots and help repair injured tissues.

 Relaxation – long or short practice + lighter: MFR stimulates nerve receptors found under the skin called ruffini receptors whose job is to initiate the rest and restore response.
 These receptors communicate with the nervous system and send happy relaxation signals to the whole body which is why MFR can feel very relaxing.
 It is very adaptable and can be used to down regulate the nervous system during the day if you are feeling stressed or tired, or in the evening to help you relax and prepare for a good night's sleep.